bfeher/BFPaperButton/README.md

 The UIColor to use for the circle which appears where you tap.
 NOTE: Setting this defeats the "Smart Color" ability of the tap circle.
 Alpha values less than 1 are recommended.

 `UIColor *backgroundFadeColor` <br />
 The UIColor to fade clear backgrounds to.
 NOTE: Setting this defeats the "Smart Color" ability of the background fade.
-An alpha value of 1 is recommended, as the fade is a constant (clearBGFadeConstant) defined in the BFpaperButton.m.
+An alpha value of 1 is recommended, as the fade is a constant (clearBGFadeConstant) defined in the BFPaperButton.m.
 This bothers me too.

 `CGFloat tapCircleDiameter` <br />
 The CGFloat value representing the Diameter of the tap-circle.
 By default it will be calculated to almost be big enough to cover up the whole background.
 Any value less than zero will result in default being used.
 Three pleasing sizes, `bfPaperButton_tapCircleDiameterSmall`, `bfPaperButton_tapCircleDiameterMedium`, and `bfPaperButton_tapCircleDiameterLarge` are also available for use.